Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Construction of a quasiregular mapping

 where the mappings $\phi$ and $\psi$ are homeomorphisms.
 The spaces $X$ and $Y$ have a PL structure and so they also have a quasiconformal structure.
 When the dimension is not $4$, that is, $n \ne 2$, by \cite{Sullivan} there is in fact a unique quasiconformal structure.
 Thus we can identify $X$ and $Y$ with $\times_{i=1}^n \mathbb{CP}^1$ and $\mathbb{CP}^n$, respectively.
 In the case $n=4$, a direct computation of the maps shows the same result.
 Thus we conclude that there exists a quasiregular mapping

 and we conclude this implies that $\mathbb{CP}^n$ is quasiregularly elliptic for all $n \geq 2$. \end{proof}

-\begin{remark} In \cite[Question 28]{HeinonenSemmes} Heinonen and Semmes ask the following.
-(See also \cite{HeinonenRickman2}.) \emph{Let $f \colon \bS^n \to \bS^n$ be a branched cover.
-Does there exist homeomorphisms $h_1,h_2 \colon \bS^3 \to \bS^3$ such that $h_1 \circ f \circ h_2$ is a quasiregular mapping?} The methods in this section offer an advance in the understanding of the problem; indeed, the techniques here can be used to show that for $n \geq 4$ any branched cover $f \colon \bS^n \to \bS^n$ with $f B_f$ contained in a simplicial $(n-2)$-complex is, up to a conjugation by homeomorphisms, a quasiregular mapping. \end{remark}
+\begin{remark} In \cite{HeinonenRickman2} Heinonen and Rickman ask the following: \emph{Let $f \colon \bS^3 \to \bS^3$ be an open and discrete map.
+Do there exist homeomorphisms $h_1,h_2 \colon \bS^3 \to \bS^3$ such that $h_1 \circ f \circ h_2$ is a quasiregular mapping?} The methods in this section offer an advance in the understanding of the problem; indeed, the techniques here can be used to show that for $n \geq 4$ any open and discrete map $f \colon \bS^n \to \bS^n$ with $f B_f$ contained in a simplicial $(n-2)$-complex is, up to a conjugation by homeomorphisms, a quasiregular mapping. \end{remark}

 The project started at the 2017 Rolf Nevanlinna Colloquium, and the authors would like to thank the event and its organizers for an inspiring atmosphere.

 A major part of the proofs were done while the first named author was visiting UCLA and he would like to extend his gratitude both to the university for their hospitality and to the second named author for accommodation.